 Powerful and exclusive dedication/devotion to an explicit person or creed.

 Blacktop and internal-combustion vehicles, period.

 New York City parks and roads czar Robert Moses worked the levers of power like Merlin, but he inherited his arrogance from his grandmother, who dealt with lineups for anything by butting her way to the front.

 Alfred Sloan, who created modern General Motors, was a brilliant manager in many ways, and fiendishly hardworking.
 GM swam in cash for a glorious run.
 Problems started appearing when the automaker nixed small cars in 1947 because they didn’t have fat enough profit margins.
 Then Volkswagen, Nissan, Toyota, Honda and others unleashed better-quality, more economical vehicles.
 Sloan’s unwieldy management structure responded with junk, utter junk like the Corvair and Vega.
 (In the summer of ‘74, I delivered parts for Empress Pontiac in Victoria.
 One of the two delivery vehicles was a purple Pontiac Astre (a Vega with a different nameplate) station wagon.
 It might as well have been a Lada, though it lacked the explode-on-impact charm of the Ford Pinto.)

-As well, because GM didn’t have to compete with electric transit systems in most cases either, the company became as out-of-touch as the lady with all those cats and that, er, pungent aroma in her house.
-It went bankrupt.
+As well, because GM didn’t have to compete with electric transit systems in most cases either, the company became as out-of-touch and went bankrupt.
 Not to worry, though, since Uncle Sam (plus Canada and Ontario taxpayers) bailed them and Chrysler out.